 Francis Bleeker is Principal of Malmaison Advisers & Company, a strategic consultancy firm specializing in practical business solutions, advice and education to the defence industry, not-for-profit organizations and government.
 He is a senior defence and security executive with more than 35 years of experience in international and domestic markets.
+He is currently working with Robotics Centre, an Ottawa-based systems integrator of unmanned systems as their COO.
+He combines that role with a position as Senior Associate of the Defence Procurement Group of Hill & Knowlton.

 Previously, Francis was Commercial Head for the Abu Dhabi-based defence company Caracal International, where he provided strategic advice to the company’s CEO on international business development opportunities.
 During his tenure, he initiated strategic alliances with defence companies in the U.K., U.S., and Indonesia.
 Prior to his overseas assignment in the Middle East, Francis was a senior executive at Colt Canada.
 As Director of Sales and Marketing he won over $100M in contracts.
 With additional responsibilities as Head of Industrial Participation, Francis oversaw Colt Canada and Colt U.S.’s offset program for governments and agencies across the world and managed a global network of representatives.
 He fulfilled and achieved significant offset obligations at minimal cost through strategic agreements and using innovative means.
 Francis also successfully lobbied the Canadian government on changes to export legislation and offset regulations.